Teenie Hodges: Career

-Hodges continued to record and tour as guitarist in the Hi Rhythm Section, often with major soul acts like Syl Johnson and O.V.
-Wright.
+Hodges continued to record and tour as guitarist in the Hi Rhythm Section, often with major soul acts like Syl Johnson and O. V. Wright.
 The Hodges brothers, with Grimes, recorded the 1976 LP On the Loose, as Hi Rhythm, and in 1994 issued Perfect Gentlemen.
 He contributed one acoustic song ('Rock Me Baby') to Beale Street Saturday Night released in 1979.
 They also recorded comeback albums with both Syl Johnson and Al Green.
 In 2005 Teenie Hodges recorded with Cat Power on her successful album The Greatest.
 He has also recorded with Alvin "Youngblood" Hart.

 In 2012, the filmmaker Susanna Vapnek completed a short documentary on Teenie Hodges, entitled, Mabon "Teenie" Hodges, A Portrait of a Memphis Soul Original.
 The film premiered at the 2013 SXSW film festival, and went on to receive the audience award at The Indie Memphis Film festival, that same year.

-In January 2014 he recorded a last time together with Charles Hodges, Leroy Hodges, Steve Potts and Mark Plati at the Royal Studios for the last album of Bobbejaan Schoepen.
+In January 2014, he recorded for the last time together with Charles Hodges, Leroy Hodges, Steve Potts and Mark Plati at the Royal Studios for the last album of Bobbejaan Schoepen.

 Personal life

 He was married three times, and had eight children: Velencia Anderson, Reginald Hodges, Sheila Hodges, Cherie Hodges, Shonte Stokes, Tabitha Gary, Inga Black, and Mabon L. Hodges II.
-His nephew is Canadian rapper and actor Drake.
+His nephew was Canadian singer Drake.

 Death

-In March 2014, Hodges was taken to Baylor hospital in Dallas for pneumonia, following an appearance at Austin's South by Southwest music festival.
+In March 2014, Hodges was taken to Baylor Hospital in Dallas for pneumonia, following an appearance at Austin's South by Southwest music festival.
 He died there on June 22, 2014, from complications of emphysema.
 He was 68.